Seizure clusters: what you need to know

 • Nasal sprays.
 In the last couple of years, nasal sprays have been approved by the Food and Drug Administration to tackle seizure clusters.

 • Rectal suppositories.
-One of the most common ways to give a seizure cluster medicine is by using rectal suppositories, which are put in your behind.
+One way to give a seizure cluster medicine is by using rectal suppositories, which are put in your behind.

 • Injections.
 Cluster seizure medications can be injected.
-This is usually only a possibility at hospital.
+This is usually only a possibility at a hospital.

 Are seizure clusters dangerous?

-Sudden Unexpected Death in Epilepsy (SUDEP) is more common in people who have had cluster seizures.
-This is why it's very important to speak with your doctor if you believe you've had cluster seizures.
+Sudden Unexpected Death in Epilepsy (SUDEP) is also a higher risk in people who have had cluster seizures.
+Speak with your doctor if you believe you've had cluster seizures.

 Share article